 If you have any questions about funding please contact us.

-Applications are now open for two Coventry University Fellowships.
-The Fellowships support collaboration at a distance by forging new research partnerships between Coventry University in the UK and ACU member universities in other countries.
+The Coventry Fellowships support collaboration at a distance by forging new research partnerships between Coventry University in the UK and ACU member universities in other countries.

 This is an opportunity for students, but can only be applied for by university staff.